ntd/tccv/README.md

 online](https://github.com/ntd/tccv): fill free to fork it and extends in any way you like.

-A sample PDF generated with the command `lualatext nicola.en.tex` can be [downloaded](https://github.com/ntd/tccv/raw/master/nicola.en.pdf).
+A sample PDF generated with the command `lualatex nicola.en.tex` can be [downloaded](https://github.com/ntd/tccv/raw/master/nicola.en.pdf).

 ## Howto